kittykatattack/ga/README.md

 ```
 This means that when the next game frame swings around, `oldVy` will still be storing the
 fairy's velocity value from the *previous frame*.
 And that means you
-can use it to figure out the change in the fairy's velocity from the
+can use that value to figure out the change in the fairy's velocity from the
 previous frame to the current frame.
 If she's starting to go up (if `vy` is
 greater than `oldVy`), play the fairy's animation:
 ```